Astronaut Scholars at a glance:

 Students must be nominated by the University of Chicago to apply for this award.
 The campus application requires the following:

-- Two (2) confidential recommendation letters from at least one UChicago faculty member and/or research PI and another individual familiar with your research and pursuit of academic excellence; uploaded to application site
+- Two (2) confidential recommendation letters from at least one UChicago faculty member and/or research PI and another faculty or research mentor familiar with your research and pursuit of academic excellence; uploaded to application site

 - A one-page personal statement (single-spaced) detailing a) your intellectual autobiography, including particularly relevant experiences while an undergraduate, b) your engagement in undergraduate research, including a brief description of your current research, and what you have learned through those experiences; and c) a brief statement about your plans for further graduate study, as well as your professional goals and career aspirations.

-- Transcripts (unofficial is fine; please do not send screen shots or myUChicago grade reports);
+- Transcripts (unofficial; please do not send screen shots);

 - A CV/academic resume.

-All campus application materials must be uploaded via the ONLINE APPLICATION SITE.
+All campus application materials must be uploaded via the ONLINE APPLICATION PORTAL.

 The University committee will select four nominees for submission to the Astronaut Scholarship Foundation Scholarship Committee.
 The ASF National Scholarship Committee selects two recipients from each nominating institution.